-Using 3D printing not only helped lay the foundation for a new process for mass-customization of prosthetics, but it also helped us reduce the overall weight of the device.
+Using 3D printing not only helped lay the foundation for a new process for masscustomization of prosthetics, it helped us reduce the overall weight of the device.
 Using a cutting-edge tool from Autodesk, Netfabb, we were able to intelligently design the inside of each 3D-printed part.
 Typically 3D-printed parts have a simple lattice fill technique, but we were able to add structure in some places, remove it in others — all informed by our digital and physical tests — to create a prosthetic leg for Denise that was as light as physically possible without compromising performance.
 This work even further reduced our production time.

 The First Ever